 Should I Get My MSN or DNP?

 Registered nurses often choose MSN programs when looking to secure advancement opportunities.
-With a MSN, a nurse can secure positions as a nurse practitioner and advance practice registered nurse.
+With an MSN, a nurse can secure positions as a nurse practitioner and advanced practice registered nurse.
 For the most part, MSN graduates can order diagnostic testing, treat general health concerns, and prescribe medications.
 MSN degree program options will differ at each higher institution.
 The college may have online RN to MSN pathways or accelerated MSN tracks.
-Some programs will even award both a MSN and a DNP at graduation—an easy solution to the MSN vs DNP debate.
+Some programs will even award both an MSN and a DNP at graduation—an easy solution to the MSN vs DNP debate.

 All DNP programs focus on direct care, improved patient outcomes, and clinical systems management.
 Unlike MSN programs, DNP degrees provide training for roles outside of direct care.
 DNP graduates can choose to pursue careers in advocacy, administration, or education.
 Typically, colleges offer DNP students two pathway options: clinical practice or leadership.
 Along with coursework, most DNP degrees require a minimum of 1,000 clinical hours.